mark-orion/PiWifiCam/README.md

 ## Using PiWifiCam
 The web interface runs on port 5000 of the Raspberry Pi.
 You can access it via http://ip_goes_here:5000 or at http://hostname.local:5000 if you have Avahi / mDNS running on your Pi and the client.
 Hostname is the hostname of your Pi that can be changed with raspi-config (advanced settings).
-http://ip_goes_here:5000/?video=[msec] Opens the slower non-threaded interface.
-This interface will grab a single video frame at the given interval in milliseconds.
+http://ip_goes_here:5000/?video=300 Opens the slower, non-threaded interface.
+This interface will grab a single video frame at the given interval in milliseconds (300 in the example).

 ## Web API / URLs